domrachev03/Real-Life-Human-Detection-with-3D-Lidar-data/Report#3.md

 Performance metrics were evaluated, and based on the findings, additional training sessions were conducted.

 #### Results and Evaluation
-The model showed improved performance and versatility after additional training phases.
+The model showed improved performance and versatility.

 ### Deploy everything on the robot, optimize for memory and performance
 #### Overview